-- 5. International students Applicants from non-English speaking educational institutions must submit the results of the TOEFL.
-Generally, a score of 550 or above is acceptable evidence of a student's ability to successfully study in an English-speaking environment at the graduate level.
-Also, the applicant must submit documentation showing how his/her education will be financed.
-A bank official must authorize this financial documentation. - 6.
-Writing prompts The applicant is requested to reply to three of six questions or statements regarding counseling and/or college student personnel work.
-It is expected that the questions are answered to the best of the applicant's ability and each question is to be answered in 300 words or less. - 7.
-Entrance Test Results - A score of 380 (400 preferred) or higher on the Miller's Analogy Test or an equivalent score on the Graduate Record Exam. - 8.
-Coursework - While applicants from all undergraduate majors are considered, coursework in behavioral sciences (e.g., Psychology or Sociology) is desirable.
-It is hoped, but not mandatory, that students will have taken the following courses or their equivalent: - a.
-Introduction to Psychology or Sociology - b.
-Personality Theory - c.
-Statistics/Research Design - d.
-Abnormal Psychology - 9.
-Professional Resume - 10.
-Enrollment fee of \$200 upon registration.
+- 6. Writing prompts The applicant is requested to reply to the questions or statements regarding counseling and/or college student personnel work.
+It is expected that the questions are answered to the best of the applicant's ability and each question is to be answered in 500 words or less.

+- Entrance Test Results A score of 380 (400 preferred) or higher on the Miller's Analogy Test or an equivalent score on the Graduate Record Exam.

+- 8. Coursework - While applicants from all undergraduate majors are considered, coursework in behavioral sciences (e.g., Psychology or Sociology) is desirable.
+It is hoped, but not mandatory, that students will have taken the following courses or their equivalent:

+- a.Introduction to Psychology or Sociology

+- b.Personality Theory

+- c.Statistics/Research Design

+- d.Abnormal Psychology

+- 9. Professional Resume

+- 10. Enrollment fee of \$200 upon registration.